pallets/flask/docs/api.rst

    Just store on this whatever you want.
 For example a database connection or the user that is currently logged in.

+   Starting with Flask 0.10 this is stored on the application context and no longer on the request context which means it becomes available if only the application context is bound and not yet a request.

    This is a proxy.
 See :ref:`notes-on-proxies` for more information.